Iris kashmiriana: Description

-The stems (and the branches) hold several clusters of flowers, normally between 2 and 3 flowers, early in the season, between April to June.
+The stems (and the branches) hold several clusters of flowers, normally between 2 and 3 flowers, early in the season, between April and June.
 Up to 4–6 flowers can be blooming at one time.

 It has a cylindrical, perianth tube, that is white, with blue markings and yellow-green veins, or green tube.
 The tube is 2.2–2.5 cm long.

 The fragrant flowers, also come in various shades.
 The most common, are white, or creamy white.
 Or white tinged with blue.
 Other forms found include pale blue, lilac, lavender or blue-purple, the purple forms may not hybrids.
 The white forms are very similar to Iris albicans.

 Like other irises, it has 2 pairs of petals, 3 large sepals (outer petals), known as the 'falls' and 3 inner, smaller petals (or tepals), known as the 'standards'.
 The falls are obovate, rounded or cuneate (wedge-shaped), 6.5–9.5 cm long and 2.5–3.9 cm wide.
 They often have blue markings, and yellow-green veining, especially on the hafts (section of petal near the stem).

 In the centre of the fall, is a dense, narrow, white beard of hairs, tipped with yellow.

 The standards are obovate, oblong or elliptic shaped, 6.5–9.5 cm long and 2.5–3.9 cm wide.
 They have a short yellowish haft, and sometimes have a sparse beard.

 It has style branch that is 5 cm long, with an entire stigma, and large and triangular crests.
 It has white, or cream, filaments, that are 1.3–2 cm long.
 It has 1.4 – 1.7 cm long anthers, and cream pollen.

 It has a green ovary, that has ridges and grooves, and is 1 – 1.2 cm long.

 After the iris has flowered, it rarely, produces a seed capsule, which is about 3–4.3 cm long and 2.2 cm wide, with thick and woody capsule walls.
 Within the capsule, are wrinkled, globular, dark red-brown, or red-brown seeds.